vivienne-zhu/Ascension-RPG-Game/README.md

 	>The Magic shop!

 6. **Events:**
 	Before each new floor, there is a 20% chance of a random event occuring.
-Events can cause you to gain or lose gold, increase attack or defense stats, and even go up or down in floors.**Your luck will decide you fate!**
+Events can cause you to gain or lose gold, increase attack or defense stats, and even go up or down in floors.**Your luck will decide your fate!**

 	![Event Screen](https://github.com/UPenn-CIT599/final-project-team31_towergame/blob/master/Screenshots/event.png)